manticoresoftware/manticoresearch/manual/Installation/Old_linuxes.md

 # Via Homebrew in old Linuxes

-Manticore team normally doesn't provide new version packages for old Linuxes (after EOL).
+Manticore team usually doesn't provide new version packages for old Linuxes (after EOL).
 If:
 1. you are still using such
 2. and you can't find official .deb / .apt packages on https://repo.manticoresearch.com/